mobily-enterprises/jsonreststores/README.md

 As a consequence, a derived store cannot redefine `idProperty`, `schema`, `hardLimitOnQueries`, `strictSchemaOnFetch`, `indexBase` (since they are used to create the dblayer instances when the base JsonRest store is created).

 This also means that position grouping will depend on the _base_ constructor's `paramIds`, since the collection's `positionBase` will depend _only_ on the base class' `paramIds`.
 (Note: `positionBase` in a collection defines which fields are used to 'group' ordering, see [how repositioning works in SimpleDbLayer](https://github.com/mercmobily/simpledblayer#nested-record-positioning)).
 This will only affect you if you are creating derived stores with positioning.

+# Self-documetation

+JsonRestStores offers the ablity to write estensive documentation about the stores created.
+The key to this feature is a documentation object that gets generated using the store's attributes as information source.

+## `main-doc` (source: the store's `main-doc` string)

+The store's main documentation.
+Here you would put a general description of what the store is for, specific features you need to be aware of, etc.

+## `storeName` (source: the store's `storeName` string)

+The store's name

+## `schema-doc` (source: the store's `schema-doc` string)

+An general explanation of what the schema contains.

+## `schema` and `schemaExplanations` (source: the store's `schema` hash)

+* `schema` is a copy of the `schema` object, where in each object the `doc` part is taken out.
+* `schemaExplanations` is a hash with the same keys as `schema`, where each value is the respective `doc` value taken out of the original object

+## `backEnd` (source: the store's `layer` object )

+If set, it means that the store uses a database backend, for which it will return:

+* `collectionName` -- the name of the database collection
+* `hardLimitOnQueries` -- the hard limit on `getQuery` queries

+## `parents` (source: the store's prototype chain)

+An array with the list of `storeName`s the store is derived from.
+This assumes that every prototype has a `storeName` set.

+## `strictSchemaOnFetch` (source: the store's `strictSchemaOnFetch` flag)

+Set to `true` if the store will enforce schema-checking when fetching records, and `false` otherwise.

+## `singleFields` (source: the store's `_singleFields` hash)

+A hash with the list of "single fields" for the store, where each key is an entry in the store's schema.

+## `nested` (source: the store's `nested` array)

+An array of sentences, where each one describes how records in a nested store are fetched.

+## `position` (source: the store's `position` flag)

+Set to `true` if the store manages positioning, and `false` otherwise.

+## `item-doc` (source: the store's `item-doc` string)

+What a returned item looks like, after a get/getQuery or after a put/post/delete

+## `error-format-doc` (source: the store's `error-format-doc` string)

+Is a string representing what an error object looks like.
+You will normally change it in a store if yo uredefine the `formatErrorResponse()` method, which by default returns:

+    "{ message: 'The message', errors: [ { field1: 'message1',  field2: 'message2' } ] } (errors is optional)"

+Note that this is a string.

+## `permissions-doc` (source: the store's `permissions-doc` hash)

+A hash where each key can be 'getQuery', 'get', 'put', 'post', 'delete'.
+Each key has a text explanation of what the store's permissions are for that specific method.

+## `methods`

+A hash where each key is a supported method (for example 'getQuery', 'get', 'put', 'post', 'delete' ).

+Each method object has the following attributes:

+* `OKresponses`.
+An array of objects, where each item can be:
+    { name: 'OK', status: 200, data: '[ item1, item2 ]', doc: `where item1, item2 are the full items` }

+* `errorResponses`.
+An array of objects, where rach item will look like this:

+    { name: 'NotImplementedError', status: 501, data: s['error-format-doc'], 'Content-type': 'text/html', doc: "The method requested isn't implemented" },

+* `url`.
+The URL for that method.
+Source: the `getFullPublicURL()` method

+* `permissions`.
+A string describing the permissions for that method.
+Source: The relevant key of the store's `permissions-doc` hash.

+* `incomingHeaders` and `outgoingHeaders` (array of objects).
+The headers: the incoming ones will affect how the method works, and the outgoing will provide extra information.
+For example PUT and POST methods will set the `Location` header.
+En entry could be:
+   { 'Location': "Since this store implements `get`, this header will be set as the URL where the item can be retrieved" }`

+However, each method will then return a different set of responses.

+### `getQuery`

+* `onlineSearchSchema` and `onlineSearchSchemaExplanations`: they are created exacly like `schema`.
+However, it uses the store's `onlineSearchSchema` hash as starting point.
+* `search-doc`.
+An explanation on how the `onlineSearchSchema` works.
+Source: `store.getQuery['search-doc']`
+* `defaultSort`.
+The fields the store will use as default sort.
+Source: the store's `defaultSort` attribute
+* `deleteAfterFetchRecords`.
+True if the store's `deleteAfterGetQuery` attribute it true, false otherwise.

+### `get`

+* `onlySingleFields`: set to `true` if the store only allows `get` for single fields

+### `put`

+* `onlySingleFields`: set to `true` if the store only allows `put` for single fields
+* `echo`: set to `true` if the store's `echoAfterPut` attribute is true, false otherwise.

+### `post`

+* `echo`: set to `true` if the store's `echoAfterPost` attribute is true, false otherwise.

+### `delete`

+* `echo`: set to `true` if the store's `echoAfterDelete` attribute is true, false otherwise.

+## Final changes (source: the object's `changeDoc()` method)

+The final changes to the documentation object are applied by running the `changeDoc(s)` method, which is called in a "constructor-like" fashion: starting from the first prototype in the chain to the last.
+This ensures that _all_ of the changes are applied.

+This method can be defined when you need to change the default settings of a store.

 # Data preparation hooks